codeyumx/VRCVideoCacherPlus/README.md

 You can limit how fast cache downloads run (in MB/s).
 Set to 0 for unlimited.

 **Recommended usage:** Set the pause delay to 300 seconds to cover switching videos or queuing songs, and use the speed limit as a backup for longer playback.

+#### Download queue & manual downloads

+You can manually queue videos for caching from the **Downloads** tab.
+Paste one or more YouTube URLs (one per line) into the text box and click **Add**.
+YouTube playlists are also supported — paste the playlist URL and all videos in the playlist will be added to the queue automatically.

 ---

 ### Wiki